alexaymehra/msp430-embedded-car/README.md

 # MSP430 Embedded Car

-> **MSP430-Based Wi-Fi Controlled Vehicle with Autonomous Line-Following:** This project uses the MSP430FR2355 microcontroller and other peripherals such as a FET board, motors, an LCD Dispaly, IR emitters, an IR detector, an ESP32, and a DAC board to allow the car to execute remote-controlled movements and autonomously follow a black line.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 <!-- Optional: You can add build/status badges here if you have CI or tests -->